stanford-cs348k/camera_asst/README.md

 ![Noise visualization](http://cs348k.stanford.edu/fall18content/asst/taxi_noise_figure.png "Noise visualization")

 There's at least two issues you might notice here:
 1. *Under-exposure:* To avoid over-exposing the bright sunset in the background, this image has been deliberately under-exposed.
-However, this means that the parts of the image which don't receive as much illumination (e.g. the front parts of the taxis) are too dark to discern much detail.
+However, this means that the parts of the image which don't receive as much illumination (e.g. the front parts of the taxis) are very dark.
 2. *Noise:* Because we are under-exposing, the effects of sensor noise are much more noticeable.
 In particular, the zoomed in region from the figure above shows how dominant the noise can become in dark regions.

 In this part of the assignment, you'll correct for under-exposure using a form of local tone mapping called **exposure fusion** and deal with noise using a simplified version of the **HDR+ align and merge** algorithm.